-I am a product engineer and content producer with broad but applicable skills in product ownership, software development, and creative problem-solving.
+I am a product engineer and content producer with broad but applicable skills in software product testing and management, and creative problem-solving.

 You'll get more passionate, committed work out of a partner who is also an equity stakeholder than you will from an agency or contractor without vested interest.
 I would just start talking about your idea to people.
 Honestly, ideas aren't worth that much, and it's all about the execution.
 Worry less about someone stealing your idea, and focus on spreading your excitement for the product around until you find someone who shares your passion and would be interested in joining you.
 I would jump on Meetup.com and try to find every technology related event in your area and just start meeting folks.